Who can make a nomination Click to get info

 Where an owner wishes to dispose of an asset which is included in the list of assets of community value and not exempt from disposal, they must notify the council in writing of their intention to do so.

-The council has received notification regarding the following asset
+The council has received notification regarding the following assets:

-For further information about the disposal process see the progress chart here.
+For further information about the disposal process see the progress chart here (340KB PDF).